m-noor/FundamentalsofDA-Project/README.md

 This repository contains the following files:

 1. [README.md](README.md) (this file)
-1. [ProgrammingforDA-Assignment.ipynb](ProgrammingforDA-Assignment.ipynb) - a Jupyter Notebook written in Python
+1. [FundamentalsOfDA-Project.ipynb](FundamentalsOfDA-Project.ipynb) - a Jupyter Notebook written in Python.
-1. [ProgrammingforDA-Assignment.pdf](ProgrammingforDA-Assignment.pdf) - PDF version of the Notebook.
+1. [FundamentalsOfDA-Project.pdf](FundamentalsOfDA-Project.pdf) - PDF version of the Notebook.
 Note this is for reference only as the notebook is not accurately reproducible through conversion to PDF.
-1. [ProgrammingforDA-Assignment.html](ProgrammingforDA-Assignment.html) - HTML version of the Notebook.
-Note this is for reference only as the notebook is not accurately reproducible through conversion to HTML, although some interactivity is still retained as Plotly uses JavaScript natively.
+No interactivity with plots are possible.
-1. [Programmingfor-DA-assignment-instructions.pdf](Programmingfor-DA-assignment-instructions.pdf) - instructions for the assignment, for future reference only
+1. [FundamentalsofDA-project-instructions.pdf](FundamentalsofDA-project-instructions.pdf) - instructions for the assignment, for future reference only.
+1. [road.csv](road.csv) - the Road Accident Deaths in US States
+1. [images](images) - a container folder for various images referenced in the Jupyter Notebook.

 ### Pre-requisites for running the notebook
 This notebook relies on the following libraries, so please ensure you have these installed on your machine before running.